 The difference between $13,000 and $27,000 full mouth dental implants

 As much as I’d like to be informative, I’m probably not going to be so helpful in answering this question.
 You see, many websites advertise full mouth implants “from $19,000” or even “from $13,000” and I wonder how they do it myself.
 Sometimes I’d like to be a fly on the wall to understand the truth.
-Perhaps the word “from” is the key, and when you actually choose all the necessary “add ons” that we just include in our standard price, it’s unlikely to be $19,000.
+Perhaps the word “from” is the key, and when you actually choose all the necessary “add-ons” that we just include in our standard price, it’s unlikely to be $19,000.
 Perhaps, you are simply not getting what you would for $23,000.
 How is it that 99% of dentists will charge an average fee and 1% with charge half of that?
 Perhaps it is too good to be true?
 What magic do they hold in their hands that others don’t?

-Every person who is involved in the designs, construction and installation of your new teeth needs to be an expert.
+Every person who is involved in the design, construction and installation of your new teeth needs to be an expert.
 Experts constantly keep abreast of new research and technology.
-They have done the procedure many times and they know what’s involved and how much it costs to provide the service at a standard that keeps you happy, and also offers you post operative care in the event of a complication.
+They have done the procedure many times and they know what’s involved and how much it costs to provide the service at a standard that keeps you happy, and also offers you post-operative care in the event of a complication.
 After all their reputation is at stake.
 Thus, they want to be remunerated fairly for their efforts and provide the service at a fee that reflects real costs.
 Experienced practitioners may refuse to do the treatment at a reduced cost simply because they know how involved the procedure can be.
 Inexperienced practitioners can sometimes attract interest through cheaper prices.
 They are prepared to accept a small profit margin in return for experience.
-There is nothing wrong with this but please understand that the practitioner may be qualified but might lack the experienced of other, more seasoned surgeons.
-High success rates can be achieved with full mouth implants but success is directly correlated with the practitioners experience.
+There is nothing wrong with this but please understand that the practitioner may be qualified but might lack the experience of other, more seasoned surgeons.
+High success rates can be achieved with full mouth implants but success is directly correlated with the practitioner’s experience.